 What is something that will bring you alive, make you feel like yourself again and remind you that you are a person with hopes, dreams and aspirations?

-Parenthood is one of the most rewarding jobs you can have, but it’s not all of who you are.
+Parenthood is one of the most rewarding jobs we can have, but it’s not all of who we are.
 Nurture yourself and give yourself the attention you deserve.
-C’mon, you deserve a break!
+We deserve the break!